simgrid/simgrid/examples/README.rst

 Parallel executions
 -------------------

 These objects are convenient abstractions of parallel computational kernels that span over several machines, such as a PDGEM and the other ScaLAPACK routines.
-Note that this only works with the "ptask_L07" host model (``--cfg=host/model:ptask_L07``).
+Note that this only works with the "ptask_L07" host model (``--cfg=host/model:ptask_L07``), because a single activity can span over both the execution and network models.
+Parallel executions are not to be mixed with `multi-threaded executions <s4u_ex_threaded>` above, that provide regular execution activities spanning over several cores of the same machine.

 This example demonstrates several kinds of parallel tasks: regular ones, communication-only (without computation), computation-only (without communication), synchronization-only (neither communication nor computation).
 It also shows how to reconfigure a task after its start, to change the number of hosts it runs onto.
 This allows simulating malleable tasks.

 .. tabs::